JuliaLinearAlgebra/ArnoldiMethod.jl/docs/src/index.md

   simply computing the matrix-matrix product `V := V * Q`, where `V` is the original orthonormal basis.
 This is not in-place in `V`, so we allocate a bit of scratch space ahead of time.

-### Not implemented
-- Being able to kickstart the method from a given Arnoldi relation.
-This also
-  captures:
-  1. Making an initial guess by providing a known approximate eigenvector;
-  2. Deflating some subspace by starting the Arnoldi method with a given partial Schur decomposition.
-- Matrix-induced inner product for generalized eigenvalue problems.
-- Efficient implementation of symmetric problems with Lanczos.

-On my wish list is to allow custom vector or matrix types, so that we can delegate expensive but trivial work to hardware that can do it faster (distributed memory / GPU).
-The basic concept would be:

-1. The core Arnoldi method performs tedious linear algebra on the projected, low-dimensional problem, but finally just outputs a change of basis in the form of a unitary matrix Q.
-2. Appropriate hardware does the change of basis `V := V * Q`.

-Similar things should happen for expansion of the subspace and orthogonalization.